Tuesday, 1 July 2025

 Dorien and Lars planned to get married and decided to split the celebrations into two parts: a civil ceremony in The Hague, and a party at our house in France, a place they both love, and have spend almost all their holidays.

-On the 25th of May a small group of family and close friends gathered at the town hall of Leidschendam, after Dorien and Lars got some stunning pictures taken in Clingendael Park.
-Here they were married by an official servant and signed their wedding contract.
+On the 25th of May a small group of family and close friends gathered at the townhall of Leidschendam, after Dorien and Lars got some stunning pictures taken in the beautiful Clingendael Park.
+Here they were married by an official civil servant and signed their wedding contract.
 Afterwards there was a Champagne toast at our house, and a dinner close by.
 The great thing was that Dorien's grandparents, with whom she is very close, could attend the whole day.

 Four weeks later a much larger group gathered in the area near our house for three days of activities.
 On the Friday it was outdoor day, with a cycle & run up Col d'Ornon and/or Alpe d'Huez in the morning, and a hike, swim and puzzle at Lac de Buclet in the afternoon.